 A straightforward guide to selling a business

-With a flurry of news items regarding acquisitions on the high street, it seems some people and companies still have deep pockets.
-Jack Wills has been bought by Sports Direct and Karen Millen and Coast have been bought by online retailer Boohoo.com.
-Although your business may never reach the scale of these household retailers, could selling a business still be the right option for you?
+With regular news items regarding acquisitions on the high street, it seems some people and companies still have deep pockets.
+Although your business may never reach the scale of these much larger retail businesses, could selling a business still be the right option for you?

 What do you need to think about and how do you prepare your business for sale?